qrichert/carbonscript/README.md

 ## Strings

-Strings of text are delimiter by double quotes:
+Strings of text are delimited by double quotes:

 - `"hello, world\n"`